simonsanvil/ndbc-spatial-modeling/README.md

 |Timeseries of wave height measurements from buoy #42019 |

 - The general preprocessing steps were done by defining [a kedro pipeline](/src/spatial_interpolation/pipelines/noaa/data_processing.py) to detect and parse missing values, format the columns, and convert it to a geo-parquet format ([Geopandas](https://geopandas.org/) was used for read/write operations and to work with it as geospatial data).
 - The data was then split into training and test sets.
-Test sets were also split into several subsets, each of which was used to evaluate the performance of the algorithms based on the specific spatial configuration of the buoys available in each set.
+The test set itself consisted of several subsets of selected data, each of which was used to evaluate the performance of the algorithms based on the specific spatial configuration of the buoys available in each set.

 <!-- ![](/reports/figures/available_buoys_per_set.png) -->